Battlefield High School: Controversies

 In March 2011, the students protested against Prince William County Student Dress and Appearance code banning "excessively tight and form fitting" clothing.

 In December 2010, Battlefield High School made headlines after a candy cane food fight broke out before class.
 The students held responsible were part of the "Christmas Sweater Club," a group created to spread holiday cheer in the hallways.
 However, after the Christmas Sweater Club brought bags of candy canes to school one morning, chaos erupted as several students reported to have been hit in the head by flying candy canes.
 The students in the club were disciplined with two hours of detention, but parents protested that this was unfair punishment.
-Despite the controversy, the students were still given detention and were responsible for cleaning up their mess.

 Campus

 Originally simply "High School #9," the campus includes one primary academic building, a separate security residence, an observation tower overlooking the large student parking lot, and the athletic stadium complex.
 (Battlefield Athletic Stadium) Located on Graduation Drive, the school is within the Dominion Valley subdivision.
 The academic facility ("the school") is approximately 276000 sqft in size, is located on a 79.77 acre site, and was designed by Moseley Architects, formerly Moseley Wilkins, and Wood.
 Construction took place beginning in March 2002, with the facility opening on August 19, 2004.
-Battlefield High School shares a common design with C. D. Hylton High School, Forest Park High School, and Freedom High School.
+Battlefield High School shares a common design with C.D.
+Hylton High School, Forest Park High School, and Freedom High School.
 This "class" of high school designs has been retired as of 2011.

 Many of the interior trim aspects were originally painted a salmon color, but after the selection of the school colors (purple, black, and silver), many trim sections were repainted in school colors.
 The floors of the school feature black tile borders along wall edges and school-colored purple lockers, configured "over-under" to provide two lockers per bay.
 The walls are white and power-efficient fluorescent lighting is used throughout.
 However, the building's lackluster design only provides natural light through few windows on the outside.
 An atrium at the center of the school is a functional architectural detail that creates the largest source of natural light in the building.
 In Summer of 2009, much of the interior trim of the school, some of which was still salmon in color since the original opening of the building, was repainted in matching Battlefield purple.

 During Summer 2008, three years of effort by the Technology Committee, in tandem with the Office of Instructional Technology and support from the administration, led to the installation of ceiling-mounted DLP video projectors for use in classroom teaching in almost every instructional space, with the remainder placed in the following school years as budget allowed.
 "Smartboards" are also scattered throughout the building.